-Due to constant direct contact with the audience, medical apps can save a lot of physicians’ time and efforts.
-As a result, it streamlines HCPs’ workflows, enhances their productivity and maintains agility in communication with patients.
+Due to constant direct contact with the audience, medical apps can save a lot of physicians’ time and effort.
+As a result, it streamlines HCPs’ workflows, enhances their productivity, and maintains agility in communication with patients.
 Not to mention that patients themselves can schedule an appointment (or cancel it) with a nearby physician using the app.

-Mobile medical apps significantly increase transparency with the help of constant remote monitoring, support and online interactions.
-This keeps patients stay actively engaged and involved into each step of their personal health care journey.
+Mobile medical apps significantly increase transparency with the help of constant remote monitoring, support, and online interactions.
+This keeps patients stay actively engaged and involved in each step of their personal health care journey.